R1ckyH/ChatBridgeReforged/README.md

 - Better logging(maybe)
 - use [trio](https://trio.readthedocs.io/) for Asynchronous processing
 - more feature will be release in the future
-  - plugin system will launch soon
+  - permission system will launch soon
 - support to [ChatBridge](https://github.com/TISUnion/ChatBridge) clients so far
 - Some function in ChatBridge will not be supported
 - [Ricky](https://github.com/rickyhoho) is a suck author